Featured image of post How I Run SonarQube in My Own CI Pipeline (And Let AI Fix What It Finds)

 5. rescan and repeat

-That is what I have been doing across FireFly and CueMarshal.
+That is the loop I have been using across FireFly and CueMarshal.

-The scheduled GitHub Action spins up a SonarQube Community service container, sets the admin password, creates the project, generates an analysis token, runs the scanner in Docker, and then uses the SonarQube API to fetch open issues.
+In FireFly, the scheduled GitHub Action spins up SonarQube Community as a service container, sets the admin password, creates the project, generates an analysis token, runs the scanner in Docker, and then fetches open issues through the SonarQube API.

 • sonar